-Question No. Function Question Score Evidence-Summary User Guidance 105 Audit What has the organisation done to establish procedure(s) for the audit of its asset management system (process(es))?
-1 BPM EAM Scope for Tech 1 AMS Our EAM has been designed around the review of our previous asset management systems and our present and future requirements.
-An audit procedure will be developed once the EAM implementation is completed and al relevant BPM revised.
-109 Corrective & Preventative action How does the organisation instigate appropriate corrective and/or preventive actions to eliminate or prevent the causes of identified poor performance and non conformance?
-2 1.
-Health & Safety Management System, section 2, p.
-16 2.
-AEL Emergency Preparedness Plan, chapter 2 3.
-Hazard and Incident Report form 4.
-NETcon Alliance Agreement 5.
-Fortnightly meetings between NETcon and AEL.
-6. Defect reporting and actions as well as red tag pole reporting and mitigation.
-We have processes for routine and preventive inspection, maintenance and performance programmes.
-In addition we have a plant fault report database for the capturing and action of all plant related faults that are discovered.
-Our investigation processes fully document incidents of asset failures taking note of nonconformities to establish root cause.
-ICAM investigation process implemented and used extensively.
-113 Continual Improvement How does the organisation achieve continual improvement in the optimal combination of costs, asset related risks and the performance and condition of assets and asset systems across the whole life cycle?
-1 AMP appendix A.3 Staff hire; IT Manager and Network Manager, including position descriptions.
-Acquisition of the Vault Health and Safety Data Base 4.
-Business Process Mapping for procurement, storage, installation of assets in EAM.
-Risk management policy Our Risk Management Policy as it relates to the network, focusses on risk levels, what is acceptable or not, and the associated costs.
-Justification of projects is based on the level of risk reduction to the company.
-We maintain customer complaints register.
-Monthly report to board re assets risks.
-115 Continual Improvement How does the organisation seek and acquire knowledge about new asset management related technology and practices, and evaluate their potential benefit to the organisation?
-3 1.
-AMP, section 7.5 2.
-Emails from and to the EEA, ANA, Sapere Group, Utility Consulting etc. as discussed in user guidance 3.
-Reports from PWC, Utility Consulting, Sapere Group, Deloittes 3.
-EEA conference attendance registers 4.
-Subscriptions to various publications.
-5. CIGRE & Engineering NZ affiliation and working group participation.
-We support and encourage all technical staff, especially engineers to attend the annual EEA conference where new technologies and systems are marketed and displayed.
-Some vendors also present papers as part of the conference program.
-The assistance of Deloitte in the evaluation of EAM systems exposed us to all the recognised systems on the market.
-All staff has internet access and we are regularly informed by staff and the industry of new technologies, product/system developments and training courses.
+Question No. Function Question Score Evidence-Summary 105 Audit What has the organisation done to establish procedure(s) for 1 BPM Our EAM ha the audit of its asset management system (process(es))?
+EAM asset manag Scope for TechnologyOne's AMS requiremen EAM impler 109 Corrective & Preventative action How does the organisation instigate appropriate corrective 2 1.
+Health & Safety Management System We have pro and/or preventive actions to eliminate or prevent the causes of 2.
+AEL Emergency Preparedness Plan, addendum A.4 maintenand identified poor performance and non conformance?
+3. Hazard and Incident Report form have a plan 4.
+NETcon Master Services Agreement of all plant 5.
+Fortnightly meetings between NETcon and AEL. processes fu 6.
+Defect reporting and actions as well as red tag pole reporting and mitigation.
+ICAM and R 7.
+Reliability reviews, section 5.6.3 extensively.
+113 Continual Improvement How does the organisation achieve continual improvement in 2 1.
+Network Risk Management, addendum A.3 Our Risk Ma the optimal combination of costs, asset related risks and the 2.
+Staff hire; IT Manager and Network Manager, including focuses on i performance and condition of assets and asset systems across position descriptions. associated of the whole life cycle?
+3. Acquisition of the Vault Health and Safety Data Base company's i 4.
+Business Process Mapping for procurement, storage, We maintai installation of assets in EAM.
+Monthly rep 5.
+Risk management policy 6.
+We have developed rate cards for all major types of work activities on our network.
+These rate cards have been independently assessed as market aligned.
+115 Continual Improvement How does the organisation seek and acquire knowledge about 3 1.
+AMP, section 7.5 We support new asset management related technology and practices, and 2.
+Emails from and to the EEA, ANA, Sapere Group, Utility engineers to evaluate their potential benefit to the organisation?
+Consulting etc. as discussed in user guidance technologie 3.
+Reports from PWC, Utility Consulting, Sapere Group, vendors also Deloittes The assistar 3.
+EEA conference attendance registers exposed us 4.
+Subscriptions to various publications. staff has int 5.
+CIGRE & Engineering NZ affiliation and working group and the ind participation. developmer has been designed around the review of our previous hagement systems and our present and future ents.
+An audit procedure will be developed once the ementation is completed and all relevant BPM revised.